garrettgman/garrettgman.github.io/preface.md

 ## The role of programming

-What role should computer programming play in data science?
-A large one.
+This is a book on data science, which means it is also a book on computer programming.
 You can do little as a data scientist without knowing how to program.
 As a data scientist, you will use computers to

 1. store more information than you could otherwise remember
 2. manipulate large data sets without making careless errors
-3. do boring or repetitive tasks much more quickly than you could on your own
+3. do boring or repetitive tasks that you could not do on your own

 Unfortunately, computer programming is a field as broad and as deep as data science itself.
 It would be a folly to try to learn both how to program and how to do data science at the same time.